felipeOliveira-1/gpt_prompt_generator/README.md

-# GPT-3 Prompt Generator V-3.0
+# GPT-3 Prompt Generator V-4.0
-This is a Python program that uses OpenAI's GPT-3 API to generate prompts for various purposes, including simulating an expert, challenging the conventional narrative, brainstorming ideas, and more.
+This is a command-line tool that generates a prompt for the OpenAI GPT-3 language model and returns a response..

 ## Prerequisite
 * Python 3.7 or later